TheGreyGhost/MinecraftByExample/README.md

   - [Forge Tutorials listing][tutorials_forum]
   - [List of Good Tutorials][list_of_tutorials]

+Note - this branch has been updated to use the latest mappings (as of 09 Feb 2017), the recommended build of Forge doesn't use these mappings.
+If you want to use the Forge recommended mappings, use this branch instead: [1-11-master][version1-11-master]

 ####For earlier versions, see the relevant GitHub branch:
  - MBE for Forge 1.8: [1-8final][version1-8]
  - MBE for Forge 1.8.9: [1-8-9final][version1-8-9]
  - MBE for Forge 1.10.2: [1-10-2final][version1-10-2]

 ##List of examples
 ### Blocks
   - [MBE01][01] - a simple cube